RachaelMahon/sentencing_capstone/capstone_report_template.md

 #### Outliers

 Upon exploring the data, I chose not to remove any outliers as, due to the nature of the data, it is unlikely that there are an incorrect entries in the data.
 I trust that the data presented by the Ministry of Justice is accurate.
 Furthermore, the data is mostly categorical and has been altered into pseudo-continuous variables using dictionaries.
 Because of this, there are big steps in the data and it is very prone to bunching around small sentences with a few very big sentences.
 Because of this, I do not believe that the removal of a particularly extreme sentence will be helpful.
+However, it is considerably effecting the results for predictions.
+This will be discussed further at the evaluation section.

 #### The Data at a Glance